 The Department of Administration maintains statewide master contracts with qualified vendors of spoken language interpreter services.
 All state agencies and Cooperative Purchase Venture (CPV) members (cities, counties, etc.) can use these contracted vendors.
-The vendors offer in-person, videoconferencing and telephone interpreting.
+The vendors offer in-person, videoconferencing, and telephone interpreting.
+Availability and rates vary by vendor and the urgency of the request.